sukeniklab/CHE600/Class_12/README.md

 Another way to create a DataFrame is to import a file.
 Pandas has even more powerful import options than numpy: you can import csv’s and text-based data of course, but you can also import excel workbooks (including ones with multiple sheets!) and other complex data structures like HDF, XML, and JSON.
 We will only use the csv import option today.

-1. Download ```fret_data.csv``` from Canvas.
+1. Download [fret_data.csv](./files/fret_data.csv) and place it in the same folder as your current notebook.
 This dataset contains the results of ~4700 experiments done in the lab.
 Put it in a dedicated directory where you will write today’s script, and import the data:

 ```python
 df = pd.read_csv("fret_data.csv")